 Michigan couple Brian and Lynette Hooker sailed around together for more than a decade, documenting their life at sea on social media, including their YouTube channel The Sailing Hookers.
 But their adventures abruptly came to end when Lynette went missing in the Bahamas on April 4.

 While Brian has claimed she fell off their dinghy due to rough waters and disappeared near the Abaco Islands, the U.S. Coast Guard and Royal Bahamas Police Force have opened a criminal investigation in Lynette’s disappearance.
-Authorities took Brian into custody and are looking into his involvement, though he has not been charged and has denied any wrongdoing.
+Authorities took Brian into custody on April 8 for questioning, though he has not been charged and has denied any wrongdoing.
+He was released from police custody on April 13.

 Here’s what we know about Brian Hooker’s arrest and the investigation into his wife’s disappearance.